DiMeSociety/dimesociety.github.io/index.md

 Launching Spring 2019.

-To learn more about how to become a founding member of the DiMe Professional Society, subscribe to our mailing list.
+To be the first to learn about exclusive member benefits of the DiMe Professional Society, subscribe to our mailing list.

 Build the future of digital medicine with us.